vaneseltine/nominally/paper.md

 }
 ```

-The possible combinations of name parts are extensive, but as a further example
+The possible combinations of name parts are too extensive to present,
-`Nominally` extracts appropriate and comparable fields
+but as a further example `Nominally` extracts appropriate and comparable fields
 from these divergent presentations of a single name:

 | Input                          | Title | First  | Middle | Last  | Suffix | Nickname |